 - common methods and tools for evaluating impact.

 - input from a workshop held to share SAB experiences of SAR publication and dissemination, improvement action and evaluating impact.

 The SAR QM were refreshed and relaunched in April 2022.

 As the refreshed SAR QMs are used, SCIE continues to seek feedback via relevant networks.

 SAR Quality Markers are a tool to support people involved in commissioning, conducting and quality-assuring SARs to know what good looks like.
 Covering the whole process, they provide a consistent and robust approach to SARs.

 The Quality Markers are based on statutory requirements, established principles of effective reviews and incident investigations, as well as practice experience and ethical considerations.

 The SAR Quality Markers assume the principles of Making Safeguarding Personal, as well as the Six Principles of Safeguarding that underpin all adult safeguarding work (Empowerment; Prevention; Proportionate; Protection; Partnership; Accountable).
 These principles therefore permeate the Quality Markers explicitly and implicitly.

 How can Safeguarding Adult Review Quality Markers be used?

 The SAR Quality Markers can be used flexibly and in a variety of different ways.
-They are not a burdensome imposition; they can be used them according to your needs.
+They can be used according to your needs.
 For example: